Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 ### Create the deploy Terraform approval workflow
 You can use an approval workflow to generate the Terraform plan and have it approved.
 The approval workflow definition provided with this scenario will download the Terraform configuration through http from version control or an s3 bucket.

-See [Importing and Exporting Workflow Definitions](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) for more information about how to import workflow definitions.
+See [Exporting and Importing Workflow Definitions](https://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) for more information about how to import workflow definitions.

 **Note:** The provided approval workflow definition has steps that require credentials.
 After you import this workflow definition, you must edit the workflow definition in a text editor to use the appropriate credentials that have been added to vCommander.
-For information on how to add credentials to vCommander, see [Adding Username/password credentials](http://docs.embotics.com/vCommander/credentials.htm#Adding).
+For information on how to add credentials to vCommander, see [Adding Username/password credentials](https://docs.embotics.com/vCommander/credentials.htm#Adding).

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the Scenarios repository.
 1. In vCommander, go to **Configuration > Service Request Configuration > Approval Workflows** and click **Import**.